osilab-kaist/smac_exp/index.md

 ## General Description of SMAC-Exp
 <hr>

 This challenge offers advanced environmental factors such as destructible structures that can be used to conceal enemies and terrain features, such as a hill, that may be used to mitigate damages.
 Also, we newly introduce offensive scenarios that demand sequential completion of multi-stage tasks requiring finding adversaries initially and then eliminating them.
-Like in SMAC, both defensive and offensive scenarios in SMAC+ employ the reward function proportional to the number of enemies removed.
+Like in SMAC, both defensive and offensive scenarios in SMAC-Exp employ the reward function proportional to the number of enemies removed.

-### Comparison between [SMAC] and [SMAC+]
+### Comparison between [SMAC] and [SMAC-Exp]

 | Main Issues           | SMAC   | SMAC-Exp |
 |:-----------------------:|:--------:|:-------:|